 The Center for Hellenic Studies (CHS) Summer Internship Program, brings together a group of American and Greek undergraduates for five weeks each summer in Nafplion where they work in teams for a variety of cultural institutions.
 Interns apply their academic experiences in practical settings while learning from each other and their supervisors.
 The program also emphasizes scholarly development and community service.

-The CHS offers the opportunity for one Harvard University undergraduate student in Social Sciences and one Greek university undergraduate student to work as teaching interns and gain teaching experience alongside a Harvard professor in the High School Summer Program (HSSP).
+The CHS offers the opportunity for one Harvard University undergraduate student in Social Sciences to work as a teaching intern and gain teaching experience alongside a Harvard professor in the High School Summer Program (HSSP).

-The teaching interns will have the opportunity to increase their knowledge and skills, and moreover to coordinate, guide, and support high school students with little or no previous exposure to university methods of studying scientific texts, writing essays, conducting surveys, or preparing presentations.
+The teaching intern will have the opportunity to increase knowledge and skills, and moreover to coordinate, guide, and support high school students with little or no previous exposure to university methods of studying scientific texts, writing essays, conducting surveys, or preparing presentations.

 The Center for Hellenic Studies (CHS) Summer Internship Program offers students the opportunity to work in Washington, D.C. on projects related to Publications and Fellowships and Curricular Development (FCD).